carrol74/lbs/lab2/Report.md

 - Input Validation

   Verify that user input is in the correct format.
 For example, reject input containing "\x90" which is typically used for used for buffer overflow exploits.
+  Validate the length of user input to ensure it does not exceed the buffer capacity (256 bytes).
+For example:
+  `if (strlen(user_input) >= 256) { exit(1); }`
+  This can directly prevent buffer overflow by truncating oversized inputs.
+  (rejecting input containing "%" characters is for format string vulnerabilities).

 - Static code analysis tools